-Further details regarding EnvironmentSK Limited can be found in Note 39 to the Council's Statement of Accounts.
+Further details regarding EnvironmentSK Limited and Gravitas Housing Limited can be found in Note 39 to the Council's Statement of Accounts.

-Gravitas Housing Limited has been established by the Council to deliver new housing outside the Housing Revenue Account.
-LeisureSK Limiterd has been formed to deliver the Council's Leisure Management contract.
-The companies are wholly owned by the Council and the aggregation of accounts has been completed on a line-by-line basis with intra-group transactions removed.
+LeisureSK Limited has been formed to deliver the Council's Leisure Management contract.
+The company is wholly owned by the Council and the aggregation of accounts has been completed on a line-by-line basis with intra-group transactions removed.

-Group accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the Code) published by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+Group accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 (the Code) published by the Chartered Institute of Public Finance and Accountancy (CIPFA).